+Existing Proposed Explanation (a) authorize the transmission of election documents by facsimile or other means of electronic transmission; and (b) establish a presence on the Internet to provide the public with information relevant to elections.
+Prohibition of fees 114(3) All oaths, affirmations or affidavits administered under this Act should be administered without charge.
+Oaths, etc., without charge 113 All oaths, affirmations or affidavits administered under this Act should be administered without charge.
+No change.
 Marks in lieu of signatures 9.
 A voter who must sign a document under this Act, but is unable to write, may place a distinctive mark on the document instead, if a witness who can attest to the voter's identity also signs the document.
 Marks in lieu of signatures 114.
 A voter who must sign a document under this Act, but is unable to write, may place a distinctive mark on the document instead, if a witness who can attest to the voter's identity also signs the document.
 No change.
-Finality of Decisions Decisions final 115.
-(1) Every order or decision of the Chief Electoral Officer is final and is not subject to appeal to the Legislative Assembly or the General Assembly.
-Decisions final 115(1) Except as explicitly provided in this Act, every order or decision of the Chief Electoral Officer is final and is not subject to appeal to any court, the Tribunal, the Métis Nation Legislative Assembly or the General Assembly.
-No substantive change.
-Amendment and revocation (2) The Chief Electoral Officer may amend or revoke an order or decision made by the Chief Electoral Officer at any time.
-(2) The Chief Electoral Officer may amend or revoke an order or decision made by the Chief Electoral Officer at any time.
-No change.
-None Regulations 116 The Provincial Métis Council may make regulations with respect to any matter that is There are a number of instances in the Act where matters are referred to as
+Finality of Decisions Decisions final Decisions final 115(1) Except as explicitly provided in this Act, every order or decision of the Chief No substantive change.